danielcbit/apcctrl/doc/manual/manual.rst

 free up your serial port and connect your existing serial port UPS to a USB port, it is possible if you have one of the later kernels.
-You simply get a serial to USB adapter that is supported by the kernel, plug it in and make one minor change to your apcupsd.conf file and away you go.
+You simply get a serial to USB adapter that is supported by the kernel, plug it in and make one minor change to your apcctrl.conf file and away you go.
 (Kern adds: Thanks to Joe Acosta for pointing this out to me.)